 Opening hours and season

-There are no opening hours, you can enter the valley in 0-24 hours - but the hike is not recommended in winter.
-To avoid accidents, do not hike in the valley after dark and in bad weather conditions.
+There are no opening hours; you can enter the valley all seasons - but the hike is not recommended in winter.
+Do not hike in the valley after dark and in bad weather conditions to avoid accidents.

 Prices